Lasting food and nutrition policies

 - to a higher quality of menus within public institutions.

-This project team aims to support the implementation, transfer and integration of the results and outcomes of the Best-ReMaP Joint Action into national and EU-level policies in the areas of
+This project team provided valuable support to the implementation, transfer and integration of the results and outcomes of the Best-ReMaP Joint Action into national and EU-level policies in the areas of

 - food reformulation